xvk-64/secure-programming-2024/README.md

 University of Adelaide Semester 2 2024.

-Please do not put personally identifiable information from this project into ChatGPT, for example, university name, number, or GitHub usernames.
+## Please DO NOT put personally identifiable information from this project into ChatGPT, for example, university name, ID number, or GitHub usernames.

 ## What is this
 Assignment for COMP SCI 3307 Secure Programming at the University of Adelaide.